PrisBriggs/python-challenge/README.md

     https://stackoverflow.com/questions/45707721/how-does-the-in-and-not-in-statement-work-in-python

-All the files, scripts and information for this homework is found in the GitHub's repository on:
+All the files, scripts and information for this homework are found in the GitHub's repository on:

 https://github.com/PrisBriggs/python-challenge